dado-offbrand/ThunderPackerGUI/README.md

  - Use the README Editor to either create a readme, or under 'Additions', check 'Exclude Readme' to skip this step
  - Click pack, and wait a few.

-# Changelog
+# Universal Changelog
  - Added autofill, I would recommend keeping it on
+ - Added auto-zipping for the file (following the ThunderStore name format for downloaded mods)
+ - Added opening the mod folder at the end of the packaging process
  - Changed how directories are created
- - Added auto-zipping for the file (following the ThunderStore name format for downloaded mods)
+ - Changed usage of .png/.jpg to just .png
  - Reorganized code to sequence actions better
- - Removed automatically opening the directory (temporarily)
- - Forced usage of .png instead of .png/.jpg

 # Upcoming features
  - File size reduction, this program is reletively large